camunda/camunda-docs/docs/reference/usage-metrics.md

 ### Decision instance

 The number of evaluated **decision instances** (DI).
-A **decision instance** is a DMN decision table or a DMN literal expression.
-In a DRD each evaluated decision table or expression is counted separately.
+A **decision instance** is a [DMN decision table](https://docs.camunda.io/docs/8.1/components/modeler/dmn/decision-table/) or a [DMN literal expression](https://docs.camunda.io/docs/8.1/components/modeler/dmn/decision-literal-expression/).
+In a Decision Requirements Diagram (DRD) each evaluated decision table or expression is counted separately.

 ### Task user